Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-15-Jacques-Barbéri-Mondocane.md

 # Core: 1/9.
-This version of post-apocalyptic world was sketched out roughly without a clear chain of thought.
+This version of a post-apocalyptic world was sketched out roughly without a clear chain of thought.